yuta519/notion_api/README.md

 # notion_api

-# About
+## About
+This is a notion api SDK of golang.

-# WHY I created this library
+## WHY I created this library
 Do you use [notion](https://notion.so)?
 I love notion.

 So I, heavy notion user, want to use notion anywhere.